haraka/Haraka/docs/plugins/queue/rabbitmq_amqplib_queue.md

 This plugin delivers emails to RabbitMQ queue for further processing.
 Based on `queue/rabbitmq_ampqlib` but will route to different RabbitMQ Queues based on rcpt\_to.

-queueRCTPReaplce is an array of and array of 2 strings, the first is a RegExp that will be wrapped with "^regex$" and with each rctp\_to.
+queueRCTPReaplce is an array of and array of 2 strings, the first is a RegExp that will be wrapped with "^regex$" and matched with each rctp\_to.
 This gives a list of queue names.
 The email will be delivered to each one once.

 Dependency
 ----------